DevOpsKev/ai-immigrants/author/body/01 - The Bloody Algos Are Here.md

 But these newcomers are unlike any who have come before—they are the most profoundly alien arrivals ever to enter our society.

+---

+Notes and Ideas:

+This wave of immigration has not got off to the best start, nothing does when conducted through secrecy and surveillance for the benefit of hidden agendas.